jesseDMoore1994/congruent-infrastructure-with-nix/congruent-infrastructure-with-nix.md

   Here are some selling points for congruent infrastructure management:

     - deployments can be rapid and predictable.

     - Software infrastructure can be rebuilt on demand in a bit-for-bit identical state.

     - Changes are not tested for the first time in production.

     - Unscheduled production downtime is reduced to that caused by hardware and application problems; firefighting activities drop considerably.

     - There are no ad-hoc or manual changes.

-  Convergence is certainly better than divergence.
-While convergence technologies like ansible may be better than the wild west, it cannot boast the same as above.

 ---

 # My personal conviction.

-  I spend a lot of time managing infrastructure for work while overseeing software that can be deployed on VMs, deployed on OEM devices, deployed on in house silicon.

-  That software also has to be DEVELOPED by engineers at their desks and then BUILT on any number of automation systems for actual release, for every component of our final deliverable.
+  - A lot of time goes into managing infrastructure
+    - VMs
+    - OEM devices
+    - In-house hardware
+    - dev environments
+    - CI environments
+    - etc.

   Does anyone believe I do a good job at managing them all at once?